groth00/Data245/README.md

 There are other under sampling techniques available in imbalanced-learn, however, I have only tried RandomUnderSampler.
 TomekLinks did not finish after a prolonged period of time, and this may occur for the remaining methods, as they are variants on nearest neighbor algorithms.

 Next steps: try other sampling methods (under and oversampling), testing more ensemble methods (homogeneous and heterogeneous - VotingClassifier, StackingClassifier)

+Update 2 (9/27): I refactored the previous script and added more comments for explainability.
+The script uses RandomUnderSampler for the majority of testing.

+Individual models (scikit): LR, DT, MLP (best), LinearSVC, SGD

+Homogeneous models (scikit): RF, HistGradientBoosting (best)

+Homegeneous models (imblearn): BalancedRF, BalancedBagging, EasyEnsemble (best)

+Heterogeneous (scikit): VotingClassifier w/majority vote using the individual models above (slightly better than some base models)

+Because the size of our dataset is large (>1.8 million rows), the other under and over sampling methods are unable to finish.
+Computationally, the other methods make use of varying nearest neighbor algorithms, which is too computationally expensive for the amount of features and rows.

+One last note; RandomOverSampler is comparable to RandomUnderSampler in terms of recall for LR, MLP, and SVC.
+For DT and SGD, the results are worse.
+In addition, RandomOverSampler takes more significantly more time for all models except for SGD (which is just slightly slower).